postmanlabs/labs-docs/v6/postman/environments_and_globals/manage_environments.md

 To share an environment, click the gear icon in the upper right corner of the Postman app and select "Manage Environments".

-In the **Manage Environments** tab, click the **Duplicate Environment** icon next to the environment you want to share.
+In the Manage Environments tab, click the Duplicate Environment icon next to the environment you want to share.

 [![duplicate](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-share-environment-1.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-share-environment-1.png)

-It's a best practice to create a duplicate, remove any sensitive values (such as passwords), and access tokens before downloading the copy to share with others.
+It's best practice to create a duplicate, remove any sensitive values (such as passwords), and access tokens before downloading the copy to share with others.

-When others import the environment, or access the shared template, they can input their own personal information in their own version of the template.
+When others import the environment or access the shared template, they can input their own personal information in their own version of the template.

-+**Note**: For Pro and Enterprise users who are sharing environments in a workspace, be aware that changes made to a shared environment will sync for the entire team.
+**Note**: For Pro and Enterprise users who share environments in a workspace, be aware that changes made to a shared environment will sync for the entire team.
 If you have sensitive credentials that you don’t want to expose, create a duplicate of the environment, remove the sensitive values, before uploading to share with others.

 For Postman Pro and Enterprise users, learn how to [share environment templates](/docs/v6/postman/team_library/sharing){:target="_blank"} with team members.